-The experimental apparatus has been described in detail elsewhere4 and will only be briefly described here.
-Molecular tritium is passed through ε palladium leak, enters a 3.7-m long, 3.8-cm inner diameter aluminum tube at the center, and is pumped away and recirculated at the ends.
+The system has been described in detail elsewhere (5) and will only be briefly described here.
+Molecular tritium is passed through a palladium leak and enters a 3.8-m long, 3.8-cm inner diameter aluminum tube at the center and is pumped away and recirculated at the ends.
 The tube is held at approximately 130 K to increase the source strength and is uniformly biased to typically -8 kV.
 The source tube is inside a superconducting solenoid so that betas from the decay of tritium spiral along the field lines without scattering from the tube walls.
-The equilibrium density of tritium in the source integrated along the axis was 7.8 x 10^{15} tritium atoms/cm2.
-Electrons (that are not trapped in local field minima) pass through an average thickness 2.1 times this value as they spiral through the source gas.
+The equilibrium density of tritium in the source yields an integrated source intensity of 7.8 x 10^{15} tritium atoms/cm2.
 At one end, the betas are reflected by a magnetic pinch and at the other end are accelerated to ground potential.
-A hot filament located at the pinch emits thermal electrons that neutralize positive ions trapped in the source, keeping the change in source potential due to space charge buildup to less than a volt.
-The betas are guided through the pumping restriction where the tritium is differentially pumped away and then are focused by nonadiabatic transport through a rapidly falling magnetic field to form an image on a 1-cm diameter collimator at the entrance to the spectrometer.
-The collimator defines an acceptance radius in the source tube such that decays originating on or close to the walls of the source tube are not viewed by the spectrometer.
+Also located at this magnetic pinch is a hot filament that emits thermal electrons that neutralize the trapped positive atoms in the source.
+This keeps the change in source potential due to space charge buildup to less than a volt.
+The betas are guided through the pumping restriction where the tritium is differentially pumped away and then are focused by nonadiabatic transport through a rapidly falling magnetic field to form an image on a 1 cm diameter collimator at the entrance to the spectrometer.
+The collimator projects an image down the center of the source tube so that decays originating on or close to the walls of the source tube are not viewed by the spectrometer.
 A small Si detector is located at a position in front of the collimator where it intercepts a small fraction of the betas from decays in the source tube.
 Its position is set so that it does not obstruct the view of the spectrometer and also does not see any betas originating from decays of tritium on the source walls.
 This beta monitor serves to normalize the source strength from point to point.
-The spectrometer is a 5-m long, 2-m inner diameter, 72-coil toroidal beta spectrometer similar in design to the Tretyakov instrument, but with a number of improvements.
-The use of curved entrance and exit conductors and thin (0.5 mm) conductors at the points where the betas cross the coils results in greatly improved acceptance and transmission.
-Betas from a $1.7 - cm^2$ area in the source tube are transmitted with 25% efficiency through the spectrometer entrance collimator and form a cone of 30° half angle into the spectrometer.
+The spectrometer is a 5-m long, 2-m inner diameter, 72-coil toroidal beth spectrometer similar in design to the Tretyakov instrument, but with a number of improvements.
+Betas from a 1.7 cm^2 area in the source tube are transmitted with 25% efficiency through the spectrometer entrance collimator and form a cone of 30 half angle into the spectrometer.
 Betas between 19.5° and 29.5° are transmitted through the spectrometer to a position sensitive gas proportional counter at the focal plane of the spectrometer.
-The focal plane detector is 2 cm diameter with a 2-mm-wide entrance slit.
-The energy resolution for 26 keV betas is 20% and the position resolution 4 mm FWHM (position information is used to reject backgrounds outside of the slit acceptance).
-The earth's magnetic field is cancelled to a level of ± 10 mG in the spectrometer volume by a set of cosine coils wound around the spectrometer, and the zero field setting is determined by fluxgate magnetometers mounted in the spectrometer.
+The focal plane detector is 2 cm in diameter with a 2 mm wide entrance slit.
+The energy resolution for 26 keV betas is 20% and the position resolution is 4 mm FWHM (position information is used to reject backgrounds outside of the slit acceptance).
+The earth's magnetic field is cancelled to a level of ± 10 mG in the spectrometer volume by a set of cosine coils wound around the spectrometer and the zero field setting is determined by fluxgate magnetometers mounted in the spectrometer.
 The event rate in the last 100 eV was typically 0.10 counts/sec.

 The beta spectrum is scanned by changing the voltage applied to the source tube so that betas of constant energy are analyzed by the spectrometer.
-Accelerating the betas by several keV not only improves the emittance of the source but also raises the energy of betas of interest from the source well above backgrounds from betas originating from decay elsewhere in the pumping restriction or spectrometer.
-The beta monitor is biased at the same voltage as the source tube, which results in constant-energy betas being detected by the beta monitor.
+By accelerating the betas by several keV, not only is the emittance of the source improved, but the betas of interest from the source are raised in energy well above backgrounds from betas originating from decay elsewhere in the pumping restriction or spectrometer.
+The beta monitor is biased at the same voltage as the source tube.